differentialderek/coop/README.md

 # coop

-An on-chain coop, built on Tezos
+This is the code for an on-chain coop, built on Tezos.